 Have A Well Designed Website

 When it comes to marketing your business in the twentieth century a well designed website is a must have.
 If you haven’t made the investment to bring your business online you are missing more than you know.
 Even if you don’t plan on marketing your business online, I guarantee you every potential client you give an estimate to looks you up online.
 And guess what… When they can’t find you it reflects poorly on your company and often ends up costing you the job.
 Websites are crucial and there are many factors one must consider when having a web presence.
-The good news is the majority of construction trades are off season right now with winter here, this is the prefect time to start investing in your online presence so come April you are ready to attract new customers through your website.
+The good news is the majority of construction trades are off season right now with winter here, this is the perfect time to start investing in your online presence so come April you are ready to attract new customers through your website.

 Create Your Own Website

 Do get me wrong, if you have web design experience and you know what you are doing then by all means create your own website.
 Far too often we come across websites that are built by a contractor themselves and far too often we see how much these websites are hurting their business.
 You may feel proud and think your website looks good but chances are when you put your ego aside the website looks bad and doesn’t get you any results.
-Don’t be misled by the low cost website builders thinking you can use there easy tools and gain results.
+Don’t be misled by the low cost website builders thinking you can use their easy tools and gain results.
 It is very rare that website builders will give you all the tools and proper SEO you need to attract new customers online.
 We would never try and remodel a kitchen ourselves and contractors should always look to the experts when it comes to web design.
 Think of your website as an long-term investment, that will, over time create residual revenue for your construction business.

 Generate Your Own Leads Online